-- Student must have a completed FAFSA on file with Columbia State. - 2.
+- Student must have a completed FAFSA on file with Columbia State - 2.
 Student must be enrolled in at least six credit hours. - 3.
 Student must be making Satisfactory Academic Progress. - 4.
-Parent must return Columbia State Direct Plus Loan application to the Financial Aid office. - Parent must have filed a Direct Plus Loan application with the Department of Education.
+Parent must return Columbia State Direct PLUS Loan application to the Financial Aid office. - Parent must have completed the PLUS Request Process and endorsed the Direct PLUS Loan with the Department of Education.